 The Nordic Council (NC), established in 1952, is an organization for parliamentary co-operation among the Nordic countries, which involves members of parliament delegated by the five Nordic countries (Denmark, Iceland, Norway, Finland and Sweden) and three autonomous territories (Aland Islands, Faroe Islands and Greenland).
 The Nordic Council has a permanent secretariat located in Copenhagen.

 Each calendar year one Nordic country presides at the Nordic Council.
 It is customary to have the state holding the chairmanship at the Nordic Council of Ministers preside at the Nordic Council the following year.
-In 2015, the Nordic Council was chaired by Iceland, in 2016 – by Denmark.
-In 2017, the presiding country of the Nordic Council is Finland.
+In 2021, the presiding country of the Nordic Council is Denmark.

 The Nordic Council and the Baltic Assembly (BA) agreed on cooperation in 1992.
 Since 2006, annual meetings of the Baltic Assembly and Nordic Council presidiums have been held, with participation of the heads of joint committees, as well as themed meetings and joint committee conferences.
 Active cooperation takes place between parliaments and their standing committees.
 The heads of the Foreign Affairs Committees of the Baltic and Nordic parliaments hold meetings on a regular basis.